fLEEEEsNN/AconsoDL/README.md

 ## Getting Started

 Download a copy of this project.
-In the root folder (same as AconsoDL.py) you need a config.ini e.g:
+In the root folder (same as AconsoDL.py) you need a config.ini, change it to your needs.
+Use this template:

 ```
 [Script]